Subnet

 Advantages:

-Customization: Custom rules, parameters, virtual machines for specific use cases.
+Customization: Subnets allow for custom rules, parameters, and virtual machines for specific use cases.

 Subnets enable specialized blockchains.